Dill Weed vs Dill Seeds: Exact Substitution Ratios and Culinary Uses

 Close-up of dill seeds in a spice jar

-• Bread and savory baked goods
+• Bread and baked goods (toast seeds first to enhance flavor)

 Key Differences: Flavor, Texture, and Use